 Item Requirements Ground Setup & Equipment Ensure that each ground for a Match is set up in accordance with the Rules and that all relevant equipment is provided.

-Risk Management Checklist Complete a risk management assessment of the venue in accordance with Rule 20.
-Ground Manager Appoint a Ground Manager for all Matches to carry out responsibilities detailed in Rule 9.4.1 and Table 5.
-Timekeeper Appoint a Timekeeper for all Matches to carry out the responsibilities detailed in Rule 9.4.2 and Table 6.
-Umpire Escort Appoint an Umpire Escort for all Matches to carry out the responsibilities detailed in Rule 9.4.3.
-Injury Treatment Resources Ensure the following: the presence of injury management officials in accordance with Rule 21.2. that a properly stocked first aid kit is readily available; that ice packs are available; that a stretcher is readily available; that the telephone numbers and addresses of the nearest medical services including ambulance and hospitals are is available; that the Management of Sport Related Concussion in Australian Football document is readily available.
-Match Day Paperwork Records Collect, submit and retain matchday records in accordance with Rule 15.7.
+Risk Management Checklist Complete a risk management assessment of the venue in accordance with Rule 22.
+Ground Manager Appoint a Ground Manager for all Matches to carry out responsibilities detailed in Rule 10.4.1 and Table 5.
+Timekeeper Appoint a Timekeeper for all Matches to carry out the responsibilities detailed in Rule 10.4.2 and Table 6.
+Umpire Escort Appoint an Umpire Escort for all Matches to carry out the responsibilities detailed in Rule 10.4.3.
+Injury Treatment Resources in Rule 10.4.3.
+Ensure the following: the presence of injury management officials in accordance with Rule 22.1. that a properly stocked first aid kit is readily available; that ice packs are available; that a stretcher is readily available; that the telephone numbers and addresses of the nearest medical services including ambulance and hospitals are is available; that the Management of Sport Related Concussion in Australian Football document is readily available.
+Match Day Paperwork Records Collect, submit and retain matchday records in accordance with Rule 16.7.

-15.5 Ground Preparation & Setup
+16.5 Ground Preparation & Setup

-15.5.1 Ground Marking
+16.5.1 Ground Marking